 Chronic pain of central origin which includes migraine, fibromyalgia, painful neuropathies and complex regional pain syndrome is relieved by tDCS.

 Psychiatric conditions which respond to tDCS include treatment-resistant depression, bipolar disorder, addiction, borderline personality disorder, schizophrenia and hallucinations.

 Neurological disorders improved by tDCS include tinnitus, epilepsy, stroke, insomnia, age related cognitive decline and the dementias.

 The tDCS procedure is safe and easy to do.
 Sponge electrodes are positioned over targeted areas of the brain.
 A portable, FDA certified stimulator provides a tiny, imperceptible direct current which modulates nerve impulses.
-Clinical benefits are achieved as a result of the long-term potentiation and inhibition induced by tDCS and the improvements persist for months.
+Clinical benefits are achieved as a result of the long-term potentiation or inhibition induced by tDCS, and the improvements persist for months.

 tDCS delivers low-intensity, direct electric current to the scalp and underlying brain.
 Repetitive transcranial magnetic stimulation (rTMS) uses electromagnetic induction to generate electric currents in the brain.

 In general, low-frequency rTMS and cathodal tDCS diminish, while high-frequency rTMS and anodal tDCS enhance excitability of targeted cortical neurons.
 Both rTMS and tDCS promote neural plasticity, which results in clinical improvement; however tDCS is safer, more comfortable, easier to do, more affordable, and produces a more robust response.
 In addition, tDCS can be self-administered at home.